Cray-HPE/docs-csm/operations/rack_resiliency/Enabling_RR_on_running_system.md

 The `rr_critical_service_restart.py` script performs a controlled restart of the services listed in the `rrs-mon-static` `ConfigMap`, in order to apply Kubernetes label `rrflag=rr-<service-name>`.
 It skips services already labeled, restarts remaining services one-by-one, and waits for each restart to complete.
 The script requires the `insert-labels-topology-constraints` cluster policy to be present before it proceeds.

+**Important**: This step restarts critical infrastructure services (including `cilium-operator`, `coredns`, CFS, and other essential CSM services).
+While Kubernetes performs rolling restarts to maintain service availability, there may be brief disruptions as pods are restarted.
+In-flight requests to these services may fail and require retry.
+It is recommended to perform this step during a planned maintenance window or at a time when temporary service interruptions will not impact running workloads.

 Example usage: